zaros-labs/zaros-contracts/CONTRACTS-V2-TESTNET.md

 - Update `PERPS_ENGINE` variable in the `LimitedMintingERC20.sol`
 - Update `PERPS_ENGINE` variable in the `createListOfTradingAccounts.js`

+**IMPORTANT**

+- Add `Perps Engine` address to the allowlist of Chainlink or send some ETHs to the contract.

 ————————————————————————————————————————————————————
 ```bash
 forge script script/testnet/DeployTestnetTokens.s.sol --rpc-url arbitrum_sepolia --broadcast -vvvv